zulip/zulip/templates/zerver/help/move-content-to-another-stream.md

 # Move content to another stream

-Zulip makes it possible to move messages or an entire topic to another stream.
+Zulip makes it possible to move messages, or an entire topic, to another stream.
 Organizations can [configure][move-permission-setting] which [roles](/help/roles-and-permissions) have permission to move messages between streams.

-To help others find moved content, you can have Zulip send automated notification messages to the source topic, the destination topic, or both.
-These notifications include:
+To help others find moved content, you can have the [notification bot][notification-bot] send automated notices to the source topic, the destination topic, or both.
+These notices include:

 * A link to the source or destination topic.
 * How many messages were moved, or whether the whole topic was moved.